3DiVi/open-source-face-sdk/docs/getting_started.md

 * RAM - 8Gb
 * Operating System -  Windows 7, 10-11/Ubuntu 16-22/ASTRA linux COMMON edition

+Specifically for Open MIDAS:
+- It's highly recommended to run examples on GPU

 # Building and Installation
 You can use two parts of library - SDK and OpenMIDAS - separately, so there are  different prerequisites and installation steps for them.
 ## SDK